BBC Education

 Our aim is for all students in Media to have the skills to enable them to turn intuitive knowledge into a ritualised strategy for learning.
 Our aim is for our learners to engage critically with both contemporary media and its historical context, focusing on issues of representation, industry, genre and audience.
 We want students to have the technical skills to construct texts that are creative and relevant to both media consumers and the wider economy.
 Above all we want students to view media as a tool to understand cultural diversity, technical convergence and aesthetic debate in a complex global society.

-Media Studies is one of the most popular subjects at The Burgate School and Sixth Form Centre with exam results that are consistently excellent.
-In part, the success can be attributed to excellent facilities and teaching but also the way in which Media Studies embraces visual, kinaesthetic and auditory forms of learning.
+Media Studies is one of the most popular subjects at The Burgate School and Sixth Form with links to Bournemouth Media School and results that are consistently excellent.
+In part, the success can be attributed to facilities and teaching but also the way in which Media Studies embraces visual, kinaesthetic, and auditory forms of learning.
 Students can opt to take a GCSE course at Key Stage 4 as well as A-level Media Studies in the Sixth Form.
-In addition to this, Media is part of the National Curriculum in English at Key Stage 3 and students in Years 7,8 and 9 have the opportunity to participate in Lights, Camera, Action during Activities Week in which students make a science fiction film in a day.

 Our GCSE course is taught in purpose-built rooms and compromises both coursework and exam units.
 In addition to studying radio, television, and advertising, students have the opportunity to make their own short films utilizing digital video cameras and a purpose-built editing suite.